It is a no-brainer that emotion is one of the most significant factors that contribute to the success of any marketing campaign.

-- 70% of teenagers trust influencers more than famous celebrities.
+- 70% of teenagers trust influencers more than celebrities.

-- 22% of consumers aged 18-34 made a lot of purchases after seeing the product endorsed by an influencer.
+- 22% of consumers aged 18-34 made many purchases after seeing the product endorsed by an influencer.

 - According to Influencer Marketing Hub, Influencer Marketing Industry is set to grow to approximately $9.7B in 2020.

-- When it comes to new customer acquisition online, influencer marketing is about 10 times more effective compared to affiliate marketing.
+- When it comes to new customer acquisition online, influencer marketing is about ten times more effective compared to affiliate marketing.

 - 93% of influencer marketing campaigns are on Instagram.
 The use of this platform has increased by 60%.
 While these two social media platforms are still essential for social media strategy, the use of Facebook for influencer marketing declined by 20% and Twitter by 10%.